 The software uses machine learning to give you smarter suggestions you couldn’t find elsewhere.
 Automation helps you to manage everything from account level right down to your keywords.
 The rules are yours to set, the manual tasks are ours to do.

-It's the only Microsoft Ads manager you'll ever need.
+It's the only Microsoft Ads tool you'll ever need.